jaswll/Blog_Posts/Programming 101, Efficient versus Inefficient Coding Structure in Python.md

 If the next division is earlier in the list than the next multiplication, division should be performed and vice versa.
 In each if statement, we use the handy list function .pop() which takes an index value and both removes that index's item and returns it, efficiently accomplishing both retrieving the 2 numbers for the actual division and starts to reduce the output list.
 The nextindex function uses the list function .index() to step through  the list starting with its first element and stop and return the first index with the specified value.
 In terms of computational complexity, this is good because it only does the minimum iterations (not counting skipping elements that are numbers) necessary for us to get the next operation and be readable.
 The one hidden action here is that the index with the division string element is also actually replaced by assigning to ( lis[index_div-1] ).
 It is now at index minus 1 because the element 'behind' it was removed by .pop().
 This is not readable but is very concise, the result of the division is added in place of the division sign and this gives this iteration's desired output list.

-Finally, if there are no division/multiplication left we perform the first addition/subtraction, with the exact same structure.
-Luckily for this challenge, there are no exceptions or error cases that need to be coded up because our range of possible input strings is limited.
-If there is a division by zero or badly formatted input string nextOperation will just default to printing 'format error'.

 ```python
 def nextOperation(lis) :
     index_div = nextindex(lis,'/')